Child pornography

-Terminology
+Terminology and definitions

+The precise definition of the term "child pornography" varies by jurisdictions and there is no consensus in international law regarding the precise meaning of the term.

+In the United States, the U.S. Supreme Court has defined child pornography as material that "visually depicts sexual conduct by children below a specified age".
+In Canada, child pornography can also entail depictions of fictional minors.
+In the United Kingdom, the law does not use the term "child pornography", though it does define a series of illegal sexual materials that are commonly regarded as child pornography.
+Some English jurisdictions use the COPINE scale to sort potentially sexual media involving minors.

 In the 2000s, use of the term child abuse images increased by both scholars and law enforcement personnel because the term "pornography" can carry the inaccurate implication of consent and create distance from the abusive nature of the material.
 A similar term, child sexual abuse material, is used by some official bodies, and similar terms such as "child abuse material", "documented child sexual abuse", and "depicted child sexual abuse" are also used, as are the acronyms CAM and CAI.
 The term "child pornography" retains its legal definitions in various jurisdictions, along with related terms such as "indecent photographs of a child" and others.
-In 2008, the World Congress III against the Sexual Exploitation of Children and Adolescents stated in their formally adopted pact that:Increasingly the term 'child abuse images' is being used to refer to the sexual exploitation of children and adolescents in pornography.
-This is to reflect the seriousness of the phenomenon and to emphasize that pornographic images of children are in fact records of a crime being committed.Interpol and policing institutions of various governments, including among others the United States Department of Justice, enforce child pornography laws internationally.
-Since 1999, the Interpol Standing Working Group on Offenses Against Minors has used the following definition: Child pornography is the consequence of the exploitation or sexual abuse perpetrated against a child.
-It can be defined as any means of depicting or promoting sexual abuse of a child, including print and/or audio, centered on sex acts or the genital organs of children.
+In 2008, the World Congress III against the Sexual Exploitation of Children and Adolescents stated in their formally adopted pact that "Increasingly the term 'child abuse images' is being used to refer to the sexual exploitation of children and adolescents in pornography.
+This is to reflect the seriousness of the phenomenon and to emphasize that pornographic images of children are in fact records of a crime being committed."